by Tim Gilmore, 8/28/2016

 When I ask her if she could understand why a black person might take offense to the Confederate flag, she says black people weren’t the only slaves, that Jews were slaves in Egypt in the Old Testament of the Bible.

-Evelyn doesn’t want to force anyone to think any certain way, she says.
+Wright doesn’t want to force anyone to think any certain way, she says.
 People are entitled to their own opinions, and “I am not in control of how people interpret things.”

 “Why do you think black people might be offended by the Confederate flag?”
 I ask.